 In many cultures, crickets are a sign of good luck.
 In your home, they are not.
 Crickets are mostly harmless, but their endless chirping is enough to keep you awake all night.
-Unlike their cousins the grasshopper, crickets are nocturnal, meaning your chances of actually seeing them is rare.
-They are attracted to your Pittsburgh home for three reasons: Food, shelter, and light.
+It can be particularly annoying if crickets get into your walls.
+Unlike their grasshopper cousins, crickets are nocturnal, meaning your chances of actually seeing them are rare.
+They are attracted to your Pittsburgh home for three reasons: food, shelter, and light.
 Just keeping your porch lights on is enough to bring them near your home.
-They also serve as prey for many larger insects and animals, meaning if you have crickets, you may have bigger problems.
-It is best practice to call an exterminator to get rid of crickets on your property or in your home.
-At Fox Pest Control, we want to help you exterminate crickets; we want you to feel safe and comfortable in your Pittsburgh home.

 You might already know you have a cricket infestation; but here are a few of the most common signs cricket exterminators in Pittsburgh look (or listen) for:

 The most common sign is the sound of crickets chirping inside the house.
 This is done only by male crickets — however, not all species of crickets chirp.

 Another sign is to actually see a cricket around the house.